I Need Your Loving: Background

 As were many other tracks from the album, "I Need Your Loving" was aimed towards the US market, where the first single from Crash, "Human", had reached number one.
 The single was recorded at the Flyte Time studios Minneapolis under the production of Jimmy Jam and Terry Lewis while the Human League had been in residence from February until April 1986.

-In the UK it was promoted with a cheaply and badly filmed music video and it became the band's worst showing in the UK charts ever, only reaching number 72.
-The song was savaged by critics at the time and has now been largely disowned by the band since.
+In the UK it only reached number 72 in the charts.
+The song was savaged by critics at the time and has been largely disowned by the band since.

 Music video

 The video for "I Need Your Loving" was recorded on a very limited budget compared to previous Human League videos.
 It was directed by Andy Morahan, who had done the previous video for "Human".
 In many ways the video is a rehash of the video for "The Lebanon", being filmed at a fake concert/studio appearance to an audience of extras.
 The camera swings wildly around the band as they play the song, and continually focuses in and out in time with the music.